 Journaling has been shown, through research, to reduce anxious and negative feelings, so it could be worth a try?

-We’ve taken a look at the different anxiety journals available, and compiled a list of the best seven for you to choose from:
+We’ve taken a look at the different anxiety journals available, and compiled a list of the best nine for you to choose from:

 1. The Anxiety and Phobia Workbook

 Start to take charge of anxious thoughts

 One of the most recognised journals for anxiety and depression is The Anxiety and Phobia Workbook.